-- Use at the last 2-3 breeding, or use when progesterone testing tells you she is ovulating.
+- Use at the last two to three breeding, or use when progesterone testing tells you she is ovulating.

-- Progesterone 2 ng/dl in estrus 6 ng/dl ovulated 2 days ago, breed and use HCG.
+- Progesterone 2 ng/dl in estrus 6 ng/dl ovulated two days ago, breed and use HCG.

 - Can run progesterone at human hospital – same test.
 Some vet clinics have this test in house.